Skip to Content

 For the Bachelor of Commercial Music degree you need to have a recognised university entrance qualification.
 Ways to get a recognised university entrance qualification include: NCEA, Cambridge International Examinations, International Baccalaureate, Admission with Equivalent Status, Discretionary Entrance or Special Admission.

-For the Music Industry and Music Technology majors, you are encouraged to attend an optional consultation with School staff to discuss what you want to gain out of the programme.
+If you are interested in the Music Industry or technology major we strongly recommend you have consultation with School staff to discuss what you want to gain out of the programme.

 For the Music Practice major (and minor), you must register for an audition.